high visibility mode: ON / OFF

 Direct mail is a design category that covers anything that is mailed, whether it is a postcard or brochure.

-At left you can see a co-op brochure between Dillards and the clothing brand Multiples.
+On the left you can see a co-op brochure between Dillards and the clothing brand Multiples.

 Sometimes brochures sent to different areas of the country are different from others.
 This particular version was only used in the southeast United States, while alternate versions were used elsewhere.